 We hope you find this website helpful and look forward to your custom in the future.

-Next Thursday sale 27th April 2017 Then Fortnightly.
-We will be open from 3pm ( Auction 6pm) to sell Rabbits Eggs Produce Plants Huts & Misc Items.
-No poultry will be allowed on site due to the outbreak of Avian Flu.
+Thursday sale 22nd June 2017 Then Weekly.
+We will be open from 3pm ( Auction 6pm) to sell Poultry Rabbits Eggs Produce Plants Huts & Misc Items.
+No poultry will be allowed on site from the new AIPZ area which covers the districts of Barrow-in-Furness, South Lakeland, Lancaster, Blackpool, Wyre, Fylde, Preston, Sefton, West Lancashire, South Ribble & Chorley due to the outbreak of Avian Flu.

 All poultry brought to the auction must be in good health, in clean containers and inspected by a member of staff before entering the auction.
 Information leaflets are available in the office or you can search avian flu on the gov.uk website for further information.
 All entry forms must be completed in full.
 Any person trading on the car park will be asked to leave the premises.